AlexanderBiba/goal-keeper/README.md

 Goal Keeper is an implementation of this method.

-Goal Keeper allows you to designate a "Goal Keeper", lock in tasks for tomorrow, add a note describing how you completed that task, and have your Goal Keeper review, and give you a checkmark if you done right.
+Goal Keeper allows you to designate a "Goal Keeper", lock in tasks for tomorrow, add a note describing how you completed that task, have your Goal Keeper review them, and give you a checkmark if you've done right.